-- (9).
+- (7).
+Severe bits are discouraged.
+Bleeding from the mouth or muzzle must be excused from the line up. - (8).
+Extremely tight curb chains must be penalized.
+Curb chains must be flat against the jaw and be at least $\frac{1}{2}$ wide. - (9).
 Whips or crops cannot exceed four feet. - (10).
 At all gaits, bumping, pumping or see-sawing of the reins and bumping or pumping of the saddle must be penalized. - (11).
 A horse that does not canter both ways of the ring cannot be placed above one that does. - (12).
 A horse cantering on the incorrect lead or cross cantering cannot place over a horse who canters correctly on both leads. - (13).
-All flat shod classes must be backed individually. - (14).
+All flat shod classes must be backed individually.
+A horse that does not back should not be placed over a horse that does back. - (14).
 Braids shall be worn in English classes only. - (15).
 The flat shod pleasure horse is to be judged on true pleasure qualities and performance of the horse.
 Eye appeal of the horse and exhibitor should be considered. - (16).
 All flat shod shoes will be attached only by nails.
 Other than the shoe and nails used to attach them, no other substance or device of any nature or description including, but not limited to adhesives, shall be on the bottom of the foot.
 Bands are allowed.
 See Shoeing Requirements under each Flat Shod Pleasure Division.